We independently select featured hotels and may earn a commission if you book through the links below.

 - S’mores & Bonfires: A signature Del experience!
 Reserve a private beach bonfire pit complete with s’mores kits for a memorable evening.

-Tip: You may order additional food and drinks from Beach + Taco Shack or ENO to pick up and bring to your fire pit.
+Tip: You may order additional food and drinks from Beach + Taco Shack or ENO for pickup and bring them to your fire pit.

 Coronado Beach Tips & Alerts